singhh5050/CoT-Multihop/README.md

 ## Discussion: Overall Performance

-The observed performance metrics clearly demonstrate a surprising consequence of CoT reasoning on GPT-4o-mini’s multihop reasoning capabilities.
-Intriguingly, while CoT has been posited to enrich model reasoning through structural clarity, the results reveal a counterintuitive consequence: the model performed suboptimally when explicitly detailing its thought process.

-One potential explanation involves the cognitive load imposed on the model during the CoT phase.
-As it articulated its reasoning, it may have become sidetracked, focusing on the mechanics of reasoning rather than the logical progression necessary to answer the questions accurately.
-This aligns with cognitive psychology principles where breaking down a complex task can introduce errors if the components are not managed properly.
+The observed performance metrics make it pretty clear—Chain-of-Thought (CoT) reasoning gives GPT-4o-mini a solid edge when it comes to multihop reasoning.
+This fits right in with past research showing that CoT prompting helps large language models (LLMs) handle complex reasoning tasks more effectively.

+FFor instance, Wei et al. (2022) demonstrated that CoT prompting significantly improves LLMs' abilities to perform multi-step reasoning by generating intermediate reasoning steps, leading to more accurate solutions.
+Similarly, Wang et al. (2022) found that CoT prompting enhances both the final answer accuracy and the faithfulness of the reasoning process in LLMs.
+These studies suggest that prompting models to articulate their thought processes step-by-step enables them to navigate complex, multihop inference tasks more effectively.

+In our evaluation, GPT-4o-mini exhibited improved performance when employing CoT prompting, corroborating these findings.
+The model's ability to explicitly articulate its reasoning likely facilitated better navigation through the logical connections necessary for multihop inference.
+This enhancement underscores the utility of structured reasoning prompts in bolstering the problem-solving capabilities of LLMs.

-Another limitation is the sample size.
+One huge limitation of my experiment, however, is the sample size.
 In efforts to keep my expenditure on API calls low, I artificially constrained the dataset to n = 5, making it difficult — even with multiple trials — to accurately assess the relationship between CoT and multihop reasoning.

 I plan on revamping my current analysis very soon (a.k.a. after my linear algebra midterm) with much more analysis — as well as additional solving techniques other than CoT.
 I’m particularly interested in the `self_critique()` filter: I’m curious how the model can self-iterate on its own response to deliver hopefully-better-than-average performance!